Helen Hunt Jackson: Marriage, family, and early writing career

-In 1852, at age 22, Fiske married U.S. Army Captain Edward Bissell Hunt.
+In 1852, she married U.S. Army Captain Edward Bissell Hunt.
 They had two sons, one of whom, Murray Hunt (1853–1854), died as an infant in 1854 of a brain disease.
-Her husband was killed in October, 1863, in an accident that occurred while he was experimenting with one of his own marine inventions.
-Her second son, Warren "Rennie" Horsford Hunt (1855–1865) died at age 9 of diphtheria in 1865 at his aunt's home in West Roxbury.
+Her husband died in October 1863, in an accident that occurred while he was experimenting with one of his marine inventions.
+Her second son, Warren "Rennie" Horsford Hunt (born 1855) died of diphtheria in 1865 at the age of nine.
 Most of Hunt's early elegiac verse grew out of this heavy experience of loss and sorrow.
 Up to this time, her life had been absorbed in domestic and social duties.
-Her real literary career began when she removed herself to Newport, in the winter of 1866.
+Her real literary career began when she removed herself to Newport in the winter of 1866.
 Her first successful poem, "Coronation", appeared in The Atlantic three years later.
 It was the commencement of a long and fruitful connection with that magazine, with The Century later, and with The Nation and Independent.
 The years 1868–1870 were spent in Europe, in travel and literary work.
 In 1872, she visited California for the first time.

-In the winter of 1873–1874 she was in Colorado Springs, Colorado at the resort of Seven Falls, seeking rest in hopes of a cure for tuberculosis, which was often fatal before the invention of antibiotics.
-(See Tuberculosis treatment in Colorado Springs).
+In the winter of 1873–1874, she was in Colorado Springs, Colorado at the resort of Seven Falls, seeking rest in hopes of a cure for tuberculosis, which was often fatal before the invention of antibiotics.
 While in Colorado Springs, Hunt met William Sharpless Jackson, a wealthy banker and railroad executive.
-They married in 1875 and she took the name Jackson, under which she was best known for her later writings.
+They married in 1875, and she took the name Jackson, under which she was best known for her later writings.
 She published her early work anonymously, usually under the name "H.H."
 Ralph Waldo Emerson admired her poetry and used several of her poems in his public readings.
 He included five of them in his Parnassus: An Anthology of Poetry (1880).

 Over the next two years, she published three novels in the anonymous No Name Series, including Mercy Philbrick's Choice and Hetty's Strange History.
 She also encouraged a contribution from Emily Dickinson to A Masque of Poets as part of the same series.